 - Entries must be an ArcGIS Online “web app” or “story map“.

 - Entries must focus on content within the state borders.
 The project may reference data outside the state “for context,” but may not extend the focus of the study beyond the state borders.
 For example, broader patterns of environmental characteristics or demographic movements may be referenced for context, but the focus must be on phenomena within the state.

-- Esri will announce its awards decision for the national competition by 5 pm Pacific Time on Mon June 5, 2017
+- Esri will announce its awards decision by 5pm Pacific Time on Monday, June 4, 2018.

-- Esri will provide a travel grant to one high school team and one middle school team, each team consisting of the student(s) and at least one parent/guardian (could be teacher/rep).
-Awardee teams must agree to attend the Esri Education GIS Conference (“EdUC”), arriving by 10 am PT Sat July 8, and staying through at least 4 pm PT Tue July 11, 2017.
+- Esri will provide a travel grant to one HS team and one MS team, each team consisting of the student(s) and at least one parent/guardian (could be teacher/rep).
+Awardee teams must agree to attend the Esri Education GIS Conference (“EdUC”), arriving by 10am PT Sat July 7, and staying through at least 4pmPT Tue July 10, 2018.
 Awardees will be responsible for handling any tax implications, be personally identified including name and photograph, and post a graphic in the Esri User Conference (“UC”) Map Gallery on Mon.
-Awardees will be recognized at EdUC on Sat and UC Map Gallery on Mon, and likely have additional attention.
+Awardees will be recognized at EdUC and UC Map Gallery on Mon, and may have additional attention.

 IV.
 Personally Identifiable Information (PII)

 - Schools should consider issues around exposing PII.
 See http://esri.box.com/agoorgsforschools for strategies for minimizing PII.
 Teachers and club leaders should help students minimize exposure of their own PII and that of others, including in map, image, and text.

 - Entries submitted to Esri for the top national prize (i.e. 1-HS and 1-MS) must agree in advance to expose student names, school names, and school city/state (homeschool students would be identified to closest city/town name).